imdea-software/popl-2016-artifact/README.md

 The empirical data used in the publication of this work is generated via the `experiments.rb` program.
 Results are stored in tab-separated-values (TSV) format in the `data/experiments` directory.
-Plots of this data are stored in the `data/plots` directory.
+Visualizations of this data are stored in the `data/plots` directory.
+The file `data/plots/plot.html` renders the data in a web browser, and is known to work with Safari.

 ## History Input Format